Charlotte-01/TDI-capstone-project/README.md

 # Airbnb Price Prediction

-**Problem**
+**Overview**

 Airbnb is one of the largest online marketplaces for arranging or offering apartments, homestays and lodging.
 The number of bookings and listings are growing fast, there are over 6 million listings worldwide in 2019.
 New York is listed as one of the top 10 popular cities for booking experiences in the world.
 The total price of a reservation on Airbnb is based on the nightly rate (based price per night), which is sole set by the host, plus other fees such as service fees, cleaning fee, etc.

+**Business Benefits**
+There are currently no free and accurate services which help hosts price their properties using a wide range of data points.
+This project aims to help hosts determine a proper nightly rate based on the pricing model built from a range of relative factors in the New York Area.

 **Datasets**